h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 - The ``withDetailedPredictionCol`` field on ``H2OMOJOSettings`` was removed without replacement.

-- The ``getTrainingParams`` method on ``H2OMOJOModel`` and inherited classes has been removed.
+- The ``getTrainingParams`` method on ``H2OMOJOModel`` and inherited classes has been removed in Python and Scala API.
   Use a specific getter method for a given training parameter.

 From 3.30.1 to 3.32
 -------------------